Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

 In terms of sugar, 100 grams of Maple Syrup have 67 grams of carbs while the same amount of white sugar has 100.

-It also has all the other good minerals and antioxidants that you might want – but you can check out the complete nutritional values below:
+It also has all the other good minerals and antioxidants that you might want – but you can check out the complete nutritional values if you want to.

 The only problem here is that it’s usually more expensive than honey and not everybody loves the taste – or the fact that it does leave an aftertaste in coffee for example, as opposed to honey which doesn’t.